 "The amount of the TRF charge on qualifying overseas capital designated by an individual is: (a) in the case of amounts of qualifying overseas capital designated in a return for the tax year 2025-26 or 2026-27, the amount equal to 12% of the amount of that capital, and (b) in the case of amounts of qualifying overseas capital designated in a return for the tax year 2027-28, the amount equal to 15% of the amount of that capital."

-The 12% rate in 2025-26 and 2026-27 is calibrated to be substantially below the marginal income-tax rate (40% to 45%) that would otherwise apply on remittance of foreign income, and below the CGT rate (18% to 24%) that would apply on remittance of foreign gains.
-The 15% rate in 2027-28 maintains a meaningful discount but provides a sunset incentive: individuals who delay designation to the third year pay a 25% premium on the rate (15% vs 12%).
+The 12% rate in 2025-26 and 2026-27 sits well below the marginal income-tax rate (40% to 45%) you would otherwise pay on remittance of foreign income, and below the CGT rate (18% to 24%) on remittance of foreign gains.
+The 15% rate in 2027-28 still beats those rates comfortably, but it is the sunset signal: leave designation to the third year and you pay a 25% premium on the rate itself (15% against 12%).
 After 5 April 2028 the window closes entirely.

 The eligibility gateway: paragraph 1(4)-(6)

 Schedule 10 paragraph 1 subsections (4) to (6) set the eligibility conditions.
-The individual must: (i) be UK-resident in the year of designation; (ii) make the designation in the self-assessment return for that year; (iii) have been previously subject to the remittance basis (ITA 2007 section 809B) for at least one pre-2025-26 tax year, with unremitted balances qualifying as overseas capital under paragraph 2.
+You must: (i) be UK-resident in the year of designation; (ii) make the designation in your self-assessment return for that year; (iii) have been subject to the remittance basis (ITA 2007 section 809B) for at least one pre-2025-26 tax year, with unremitted balances that qualify as overseas capital under paragraph 2.

 The residence requirement is binding.
-A legacy non-dom who emigrates partway through the TRF window is no longer eligible for designation in any year after they cease UK residence.
-The route closes for them at the point of departure; their unremitted offshore balances stay subject to the standard remittance-basis rules for any post-departure remittance.
+If you emigrate partway through the TRF window, you can no longer designate in any year after you cease UK residence.
+The route closes at the point of departure, and your unremitted offshore balances stay subject to the standard remittance-basis rules on any later remittance.

-The remittance-basis-history requirement is the gateway that excludes new arrivals using FIG. A new arrival in 2025-26 has no pre-2025-26 UK-residence record (the s.845B(1)(c) 10-year prior-non-residence test was satisfied), so they have no remittance-basis claim history and no unremitted pre-2025-26 balances to designate.
-The FIG and TRF populations do not overlap; an individual is either in one camp or the other.
+The remittance-basis-history requirement is what excludes new arrivals using FIG. Someone arriving in 2025-26 has no pre-2025-26 UK-residence record (they satisfy the s.845B(1)(c) 10-year prior-non-residence test), so they have no remittance-basis claim history and no unremitted pre-2025-26 balances to designate.
+The FIG and TRF populations do not overlap; you are in one camp or the other.

 The three categories of qualifying overseas capital (paragraph 2)